Exporting Clash Reports in Navisworks: A Step-by-Step Guide

 Learn More

-The contents include things like location, what layer the object is clashing is called, the status, and also things like the image that's the thumbnail that will appear next to the clash itself taken straight from our viewpoint.
-And we can also include information from our timeliner simulation.
-We're currently not running a simulation so we can leave these fields off by unchecking.
+The contents include things like location, what layer the object is clashing on, the status, and also things like the image—that's the thumbnail that will appear next to the clash itself taken straight from our viewpoint.
+And we can also include information from our Timeliner simulation.
+We're currently not running a simulation, so we can leave these fields off by unchecking.

-We can also set whether we want only our groups to show up or if we would like everything to show up underneath groups or if we'd like only individual classes to show.
-Group headers is the one that I typically use and that's because we concentrated on making viewpoints for the groups themselves.
-If we selected everything then Navisworks would export each one of the clash views and then we would essentially have well potentially we could have thousands of images exported with the clash report.
+We can also set whether we want only our groups to show up, or if we would like everything to show up underneath groups, or if we’d like only individual clashes to show.
+Group Headers is the one that I typically use, and that's because we concentrated on making viewpoints for the groups themselves.
+If we selected everything, then Navisworks would export each one of the clash views, and potentially, we could have thousands of images exported with the clash report.

-So to make it simple and to be as concise as possible I recommend using group headers only.
+So to keep it simple and to keep it concise, I recommend using Group Headers only.
 Then we can actually select what types of clashes we'd like to export.
-If our clashes are new and active they will export to our report and if their status is set to reviewed, approved, or resolved then they will not show up in the report at all.
+If our clashes are new and active, they will export to our report.
+If their status is set to Reviewed, Approved, or Resolved, they will not appear in the report.

-And this is good because we've set one of our clash groups to approved which means that we've already looked over it.
-We don't need anybody else to look at it so it will not show up on the report.
-Nobody else will have to worry about it.
+And this is good because we've set one of our clash groups to Approved, which means we’ve already reviewed it.
+We don't need anybody else to look at it, so it will not show up on the report.
+No one else will need to worry about it.

 We have the option to export reports as separate reports or combine them all into one report.
-I've done this both ways.
-It depends on what the purpose of the clash report is.
+I’ve done this both ways—it depends on the purpose of the clash report.

-It's going to first ask you where you'd like to save it and where you'd like to save it is in your lesson six folder under clash report.
-Make a folder if you haven't already with today's date and then make another folder underneath that called separate.
-And select that separate folder and hit okay.
+It will first ask where you’d like to save it, and where you'd like to save it is in your Lesson 6 folder under Clash Report.
+Make a folder if you haven't already with today's date, and then make another folder underneath that called "separate."
+Select that "separate" folder and hit OK.

-And then Navisworks will make the HTML files and it'll also make all the linked files and those are the images.
-Once it's exported it will just go back to where it was.
-It won't tell you that it's finished exporting and next you can navigate to the lesson four folder that you saved your clash report under.
+And then Navisworks will generate the HTML files and all the linked image files.
+Once it's exported, it will just go back to where it was.
+It won't tell you that it's finished exporting.
+Next, you can navigate to the Lesson 6 folder where you saved your clash report.

-So I have clash report, today's date, and separate.
-So all of these files, these are the HTML files that you can double click to open and these are the corresponding files that the HTML files will refer back to.
-If you ever distribute these files you'll want to make sure to also distribute the folders.
+So I have Clash Report, today's date, and "separate."
+All these files are the HTML files that you can double-click to open, and these are the corresponding files that the HTML files refer back to.
+If you ever distribute these files, you'll want to make sure to also distribute the folders.

-A good way would be to zip them all up but let's take a look at the structural versus plumbing dot html.
-Double click to open it.
-Your default web browser will open and you'll see a tabular html clash report.
+A good way would be to zip them all up.
+But let's take a look at the structural-versus-plumbing.html.
+Double-click to open it.
+Your default web browser will open, and you'll see a tabular HTML clash report.

-You'll see on the left hand side that you have an image of your clash and then you have the clash name.
-Hey the clash names in our case are the group names because we only exported group headers.
-If you click on the images you'll see an enlarged version of the image and you'll see that we have some of these assigned to specific trades.
+You'll see on the left-hand side that you have an image of your clash, and then you have the clash name.
+The clash names in our case are the group names, because we only exported Group Headers.
+If you click on the images, you'll see an enlarged version of the image, and you'll see that we have some of these assigned to specific trades.

-We have the status listed and then we have the grid location.
-For example, level five and it's at the its closest grid intersection is gridline d and gridline 1.1.
+We have the status listed, and then we have the grid location.
+For example, Level 5, and its closest grid intersection is Gridline D and Gridline 1.1.
 It gives some useful information like the name of the item.
-This one is item one, this one is item two, and then at the very end it tells you the shows the comments that we've left.
+This one is Item 1, this one is Item 2, and then at the very end, it shows the comments we’ve added.

-We don't have any comments beside the assigned to in group four but on group one we have pipes down below beams.
-If you'd like to see an example of a combined clash report, you can go back to your Navisworks program and in the report tab you can change your report type to all tests combined.
-Write that report to the combined directory and then it will take all of our clash tests and only make one html file and all of the image files will be under one folder just combined in the order that it was exported.
+We don't have any comments beside the "Assigned To" field in Group 4, but in Group 1, we have “pipes down below beams.”
+If you'd like to see an example of a combined clash report, you can go back to your Navisworks program and in the Report tab, you can change your report type to "All Tests Combined."
+Write that report to the Combined directory, and it will compile all our clash tests and only generate one HTML file.
+All of the image files will be under one folder, just combined in the order that it was exported.

-We'll see that we have a header for structural versus plumbing and then it'll go into a header for structural versus mechanical and then all the other clash tests in sequence.
+We'll see that we have a header for Structural versus Plumbing, and then it’ll go into a header for Structural versus Mechanical, and then all the other clash tests in sequence.
 So that's how to export a clash report.
-Next we'll be looking at how to export your clash reports into a nwd file under saved viewpoints and we'll do that in the next video.
+Next, we'll be looking at how to export your clash reports into an NWD file under saved viewpoints, and we'll do that in the next video.

 Thank you.